AndyGE44/Andy_Waypoint/README.md

 Special options:
 - `--quiet` to output only the session ID and work directory, separated by a comma.
 (Since v0.2.1)
+- `--sandbox` to config the execution sandbox for the managed application.
+(Since v0.3.0)

 ### 2. Run Your Application